- There are reasons for and against boosting a post.

 You should ONLY be boosting posts that are yours.
 In other words, don’t boost posts that are sharing other people’s content.

-Don’t boost posts that are random pictures or quotes.
+Don’t boost posts that are links to other people’s content.

 The LAST thing you want to be doing is paying money to promote someone else’s business, and that is exactly what you are doing when you boost a post that points to (or talks about) someone else’s content.